 Section 5.
-The Corresponding Secretary shall conduct such club correspondence as may be required.
-The Corresponding Secretary shall send reminders to Board members of Board meetings and shall acknowledge all contributions to the Club.
+The Corresponding Secretary shall conduct such club correspondence as may be required, including acknowledgments of contributions to the club as determined by the board.
+(Edited April 26, 2022) The Corresponding Secretary shall send reminders to Board members of Board meetings and shall acknowledge all contributions to the Club.
 The Secretary shall arrange with other Board members for the pick-up and distribution of mail from the Post Office Box in a timely manner.
+(Deleted April 26 2022)

 Section 6.
-The Membership Chair shall promote membership in the club, shall keep a current database of all members, shall receive club dues for the Treasurer, shall advise the newsletter editor of names and addresses of new members; shall provide mailing labels as needed.
+The Membership Chair shall promote membership in the club, shall keep a current database of all members, shall receive club dues for the Treasurer, shall advise the newsletter editor of names and addresses of new members. shall provide mailing labels as needed. (deleted April 26, 2022)

 Section 7.
 The Field Trip chair shall select dates and localities of field trips, and appoint capable leaders.

 The Field Trip chair shall request that all field trip leaders sent trip reports to the newsletter editor and the Archivist.